nignatiadis/Empirikos.jl/docs/src/index.md

 This package provides a unified framework for estimation and inference under the above setting, which is known as the empirical Bayes problem [[robbins1956empirical](@cite)].

-!!! note "Modularity"
-      This package has been designed with the goal of modularity.
-      Specialized code (using Julia's multiple dispatch) handles different combinations of estimation targets, statistical algorithms, classes of priors and likelihoods.
-Please open an issue if there is a combination thereof that you would like to use (and which does not work currently).

 ## Installation

 The package is available from the Julia registry.
-It may be installed as follows:
+It may be installed on Julia version 1.5 as follows:
 ```julia
 using Pkg
 Pkg.add("Empirikos")